2023 Solar Incentives Guide for Harvey, IL - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are meant to encourage people to switch to renewable energy by providing financial incentives meant to lower the burden of solar panel installation and use.
-Different kinds of incentives, including discounts, cash back or monthly utility bill credits, might be available to you.
-Certain incentives may be handled by the state of Illinois, by your utility company or by county or municipality, while other incentives are federal.
+The phrase "solar incentives" refers broadly to financial incentives put in place by solar companies and the government to encourage the adoption and use renewable energy by making the installation and use of solar panels more affordable.
+Various types of incentives, including discounts, cash back or monthly utility bill credits, may be available to you.
+Certain incentives may be provided via the Illinois government, by your utility company or by county or municipality, while others are federal.
 You might qualify for any of the following types of solar incentives:

-- Net Metering: You may be able to sign a net metering agreement with your Harvey utility company that will apply to all or a percentage of the excess electricity that is generated by your solar panels.
-Your utility company will then deduct this value from your monthly utility bill.
+- Net Metering: You can sign a net metering agreement with your Harvey utility company, that may apply to all or a percentage of the excess electricity your solar panels generate.
+They will then deduct this value from your utility bill each month.

-- Solar Renewable Energy Certificate (SREC): SRECs and similar other performance-based incentives might be available to you if you have a solar system that produces over a specified (typically small) amount of electricity.
-This category of incentives is generally handled by the state government.
-You can sell SRECs to your utility company or other buyers, and the money you make is typically considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives may be available to you if you have a solar system that produces over a specified (generally small) amount of electricity.
+Performance-based incentives are usually handled by the state government.
+You can sell your SRECs to your utility company or other buyers, and the money you make is usually considered part of your taxable income.

 Federal Solar Incentives

 Click here to learn more about the new Inflation Reduction Act.
-Your local Harvey solar panel company can answer your questions and explain how the new Clean Energy Credit applies to you.
+Your local Harvey solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it will apply to you.

 State & Local Solar Incentives